minio/minio/docs/deployment/kernel-tuning/README.md

 ## Tuning Scheduler

-Proper scheduler configuration makes sure Minio process gets adequate CPU time.
+Proper scheduler configuration makes sure MinIO process gets adequate CPU time.
 Here are the recommended scheduler settings

 - *`sched_min_granularity_ns`*: This parameter decides the minimum time a task will be be allowed to run on CPU before being pre-empted out.
 We recommend setting it to 10ms.